 Defragmentation does a lot to improve the performance of your computer.

 First, it results to an overall faster performance of your computer.
 By giving the hard drive less data to process, any loading processes will be shortened.
 This will then result to an extended lifetime of your hard drive as there will be less work for it to do.

-Moreover, any antivirus or anti-malware applications that will do a full scan of your computer will do the job faster.
+Moreover, any anti-malware or antivirus applications that will do a full scan of your computer will do the job faster.
 The reason why is because there will be fewer files for them to go through.
 This will lead to shorter times for scanning and fewer chances for errors.